 What do the symbols mean that are printed on the paper sleeve?

 Unfortunately, these pastels are not currently available as open stock, which is a significant issue for a pliable medium like the oil pastel.
 The necessity of accessing additional colours is fundamental to the product's longevity.
+While large pastels are now available for purchase either as sets or individually, the standard sizes remain unavailable at this moment in time for individual sale.

 Final thoughts